openandclose/tosixinch/docs/options.rst

     (Experimental)

     When action is ``link``,
-    the script prints some xpath content (must be URL strings) for each url, reading from this option.
+    the script prints some xpath content (must be strings) for each url, reading from this option.